-- 1. Access a Scenario. - 3.
-Select Yes.
+- 1. Access a Scenario.

+- In the left pane, select .

+A confirmation message appears.

+- 3. Select Yes.

 The workspace for the copied scenario appears, displaying all the copied information from the original scenario.
 The scenario is saved, with its name based on the following format: <Name of the original scenario> Copy